common name: a mealybug

 Figure 8.
 Infestation of the mealybug, Hypogeococcus pungens Granara de Willink.
 Photograph by Florida Department of Agriculture and Consumer Services, Division of Plant Industry.

-For high populations of H. pungens, it is often important to confirm the identification of your species prior to implementing a management strategy.
+For high populations of Hypogeococcus pungens, it is often important to confirm the identification of your species prior to implementing a management strategy.
 This species may be confused with other similar mealybugs, and it is particularly important to report and submit unusual damage in terms of pest frequency or host range to your local diagnostic lab.

 The following identification resources are available for Florida residents: